 - Consider the credit card balance

 One piece of information that affects your credit rating is the ratio between your revolving credit and how much of it you are actually using.
+Usually, revolving credit tends to be utilized by many small business owners as this type does not have a fixed payment or withdrawal schedule.

-To bring up your credit score, minimize the balances by paying them and ensure they remain low.
+Therefore, to bring up your credit score, minimize the balances by paying them and ensure they remain low.
 But what if you have multiple credit cards?

 Well, you can consolidate these into a single card to make them easier to pay down.